Maa Shailputri - 1st Day of Navratri

 Ma Bhagwati in her previous birth was the daughter of Daksha Prajapati and her name was Sati.
 She was married to Lord Shiva but in a ceremony organised by Daksha, she self immolated in the yogic fire as she couldn’t bear the insult meted out to her husband by her father in that ceremony.
 When she was reborn, she incarnated herself as Goddess Parvati, the daughter of the Parvat Raj Himalayas.
 Like her previous birth, she got married to Lord Shiva during this birth as well.
 She is the first and the most significant among the Nava Durgas worshipped during Navratri.

-Place red cloth on a chowki where you want to place Goddess Shailputri’s picture.
-Write ‘Sh’ with kesar on it and place Gutika there.
+Place a red cloth on a chowki where you want to place Goddess Shailputri’s picture.
+Write ‘Sh’ with Kesar on it and place Gutika there.
 Take red flowers in your hand and pray to Goddess Shailputri while chanting this mantra: